 Hampton Beach is a village district, census-designated place, and beach resort in the town of Hampton, New Hampshire, United States, along the Atlantic Ocean.
 Hampton Beach is in Rockingham County, about 15 miles (24 km) south of Portsmouth.
 The community is a popular tourist destination and the busiest beach community in New Hampshire.

 Ocean Boulevard, the main street along the beach, includes a boardwalk, many shops and businesses, several seasonal hotels, and the Hampton Beach Casino Ballroom, which hosts national acts in the summer.

-What to see and do in the area: Hampton beach provides it's visitors with dozens of different things to do.
+What to see and do in the area: Hampton beach provides its visitors with dozens of different things to do.
 You can rent a scooter at Hampton Beach Scooter Rentals, or head straight to one of the casinos.
-Participate in Hampton Beach Yoga or take a tour arranged by Hampton Historical Society.
+Participate in Hampton Beach Yoga or take a tour arranged by the Hampton Historical Society.